 How do we find out more?

-We will have a representative from the Employment Security Department here at the Approach office to host a free webinar to our clients on Tuesday, November 27th from 11 am to 12 pm.
-Please join us to get your questions answered directly from the ESD.
+We had a representative from the Employment Security Department host a free webinar to our clients on Tuesday, November 27th from 11 am to 12 pm.
+Please click here to log into the Approach Client Portal to view the webinar.